charles-e/bh-safecoin-prog-lib/docs/src/associated-token-account.md

 ## Background

-Solcoin's programming model and the definitions of the Solcoin terms used in this document are available at:
+Solana's programming model and the definitions of the Solana terms used in this document are available at:

 - https://docs.solana.com/apps